Why Fixed-Cost IT Outsourcing Support Won't Work

+Why Fixed-Cost IT Outsourcing Support Won't Work**

+>

-When searching for a new IT services provider, it can be challenging to sift through the various options.
+> When searching for a new IT services provider, it can be challenging to sift through the various options.
 Many factors influence a company's decision, including reputation, client testimonials, offered services, and on premises vs. remote solutions.
-For some, perhaps the most important factor to consider is the cost.
-With many competing bids and pricing structures, it can be difficult to decipher which provider is best for your business.
+For some, perhaps the most important factor to consider is the IT outsourcing cost.
+With many competing bids and IT services pricing structures, it can be difficult to decipher which provider is best for your business.

-Fixed Cost Pricing Approach
+> Fixed Cost Pricing Approach

-A fixed cost pricing model is the "one size fits all" approach to pricing; IT providers offer a quote based on the number of servers or the number of users in the business.
+> A fixed cost pricing model is the "one size fits all" approach to pricing; IT providers offer a quote based on the number of servers or the number of users in the business.
 In theory, this seems like a reasonable pricing structure, but since IT costs vary widely by industry, one party will always lose when setting monthly IT services cost at a fixed rate.
 If a business has more IT issues in a month than the provider foresaw, the provider will lose money.
 This often results in poor customer service as well: since the provider is not billing the customer enough to cover these issues, they will di-prioritize a more frugal client for other clients who are paying a higher monthly fee.
 Conversely, if a business has no IT issues in a month, they will be losing money by paying for reactive services they do not need.